My Little Dachshund Survived 4 Nights With Coyotes

 Sweetgrass’ instincts plus everyone’s love and hope kept her alive.

-But it was Dennis Alameda who actually saved her life.
+But it was Mabel and Dennis Alameda who actually saved her life.

-Not just by first zeroing in on the tiny object he spotted wobbling in his family’s upper pasture, quickly realizing it was the dog on the flyer.
-He saved her life by immediately satiating her deadly thirst.
-And then thankfully, his mom, Mabel (whose name comes from Latin meaning, “loveable”), soothed Sweetgrass’ empty belly with nutrient-rich food perfect for what her starving little body was craving.
+Not just by first zeroing in on the tiny object Dennis spotted wobbling in his family’s upper pasture, quickly realizing it was the dog on the flyer.
+He saved her life by immediately giving her water.
+And then thankfully, Mabel (meaning “loveable” in Latin), fed Sweetgrass’ what her emaciated body was craving.

-Sweetgrass snapped at them, yet, that did not deter Dennis and Mabel from keeping her safe by putting a portable fence around her until we got there.
+Sweetgrass wouldn’t let them get near her, yet, that did not deter Dennis and Mabel from keeping her safe.
+They put a little fence around her until we got there.

-I am so very deeply grateful to all who helped Sweetgrass return to me.
+I am deeply grateful to all who helped Sweetgrass return to me.

 One more detail, maybe the most important: Sweetgrass might not be with us today, if one of our neighbor’s grandkids whose ages were less than 2 digits in years, had not come to our door the morning after her disappearance, and asked me to go with them to knock on doors and hand out flyers.

-Not just post flyers all over the area and handing them to those we see in passing as Frank and I had already been doing.
+Not just posting flyers all over the area and handing them to those we see in passing as Frank and I had already been doing.

 So off we went, the kids and I with flyers in hand, knocking on our neighbors’ doors.